 With handheld terminals loaded with all the software he needs, staff like Lucas no longer have to move back and forth between tools, systems, and payment terminals, making it easier to serve customers and take payments.
-In fact, 84% of restaurant professionals say POS systems are critical to their operations.
-Lucas can now send orders to the kitchen in an instant, eliminating paper tickets, improving order accuracy, and sparing the chef from his terrible handwriting.
+In fact, businesses that embraced unified commerce – connecting their online and offline payments systems into one platform, grew their revenue by 89%.

-The same goes for a manager like Mary and her staff: 90% of retail associates using digital technology in-store say they feel that they have the tools to do their job well, compared to only 49% of associates who don’t have access to digital technology.
+The same goes for a manager like Mary and her staff: in store their sales team have mobile point of sale (mPOS) solutions to serve customers and help avoid queues.
 Mary no longer needs to run to a storeroom to check stock, or worry about the barcode scanner refusing to talk to the register.

 Android mPOS can improve employee training, too.
 When dealing with multiple sets of unfamiliar hardware and systems, valuable time must be spent teaching trainees the various quirks and requirements of each different tool.
 Adopting Android devices, so similar to the intuitive technology we’re accustomed to as smartphone savvy consumers, makes staff training a breeze.

 Better staff experiences make for better customer experiences.
 When staff are forced to juggle multiple devices, customers end up waiting in long, stationary lines.
-Mobile devices give customers the ability to make purchases anywhere inside (or outside) the store, which is great news for retailers: among customers who don’t prefer shopping in-store, 55% say it’s because they don’t like waiting in line, with nearly half saying anything over a five-minute wait is too long.
-When staff can serve more customers more quickly, businesses make more revenue.
+Mobile devices give customers the ability to make purchases anywhere inside (or outside) the store.
+This is great news for retailers: 38% of customers don’t prefer shopping in-store because of positive experiences shopping online during the pandemic.

 As the fallout of the COVID-19 pandemic has highlighted, businesses must be able to swiftly adapt in the face of change, whether anticipated or not.
 Having your systems consolidated on a single device allows you to easily update and scale your technology as your business needs evolve.